Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Placid -stacks

 (b) We call a morphism $f:\cX\to \cY$ of $\infty$-stacks {\em representable/schematic/affine}, (resp. {\em (locally) fp-representable/(locally) fp-schematic/(locally) fp-affine}, resp. {\em an (fp) open/closed/locally closed embedding}), if it is $(P)$-representable, where $(P)$ is the class of all morphisms $\cX\to Y$, where $\cX$ is an algebraic space/scheme/affine scheme, (resp. a subclass of (locally) fp-morphisms $\cX\to Y$ where $\cX$ is as above, resp. a class of (fp) open/closed/locally closed embeddings of schemes). \end{Emp}

-\begin{Emp} (a) We say that an $\infty$-stack $\cX$ is an {\em $\infty$-space}, if for every $U\in\Aff_k$, the space $\cX(U)$ is isomorphic to a set, that is, each connected component of $\cX(U)$ is contractible.
+\begin{Emp} (a) We say that an $\infty$-stack $\cX$ is a {\em space over $k$}, if for every $U\in\Aff_k$, the space $\cX(U)$ is isomorphic to a set, that is, each connected component of $\cX(U)$ is contractible.

-(b) We call an $\infty$-space $X$ an {\em ind-algebraic space/ind-scheme}, if it has a presentation as a filtered colimit $X\simeq\colim_{\al} X_{\al}$ of qcqs algebraic spaces/schemes, where all of the transition maps are fp-closed embeddings.
+(b) We call a space $X$ over $k$ an {\em ind-algebraic space/ind-scheme}, if it has a presentation as a filtered colimit $X\simeq\colim_{\al} X_{\al}$ of qcqs algebraic spaces/schemes, where all of the transition maps are fp-closed embeddings. \end{Emp}

-(c) We say that an ind-algebraic space/scheme is {\em ind-placid}, if it has a presentation of the form $X\simeq\colim_{\al}X_{\al}$ such that every algebraic space $X_{\al}$ has a placid presentation.
-Notice that it follows from \rl{glplacid}(b) below that in this case, for {\em every} presentation $X\simeq\colim_{\al}X_{\al}$ as in (b), each $X_{\al}$ has a placid presentation. \end{Emp}

-\begin{Emp} (a) Let $H$ be a group $\infty$-space over $k$ acting on an $\infty$-stack $\cX$.
+\begin{Emp} (a) Let $H$ be a group space over $k$ acting on an $\infty$-stack $\cX$.
 In this case, we can form the quotient $[\cX/H]\in\St_k$.

 (b) In the situation of (a), we say that a morphism $f:\cX\to \cY$ of $\infty$-stacks is an {\em $H$-torsor}, if $f$ is epimorphism in the \'etale topology, and the natural map $a:H\times \cX\to \cX\times_{\cY} \cX:(h,x)\mapsto (h(x),x)$ is an isomorphism.